WhitmanCS370/sp24-lab10/README.md

 As time permits, try other exercises from the README in the `mvc-timer` directory.

 _Record here: What extensions did you implement or attempt to implement?_
+* Implemented playing a sound after the timer finishes executing *